vmware-tanzu/velero/docs/concepts.md

 You can also run the Ark server in *restore-only* mode, which disables backup, schedule, and garbage collection functionality during disaster recovery.

+## API types

+For information about the individual API types Ark uses, please see the [API types reference][10].

 ## Expired backup deletion

 When first creating a backup, you can specify a TTL.
 If Ark sees that an existing Backup resource has expired, it removes both: